-What do you think?
-Have you taken any of these train rides?
-If so, we’d love for you to share your experience(s) with us!
+Have you taken any of these train trips in NV?
+Are there any others that are your favorite?
+We’d love for you to share your experience(s) with us in the comments below!

 Want to check out the scenery firsthand?
 Try one of these scenic hikes in Nevada.

 What are the oldest attractions in Nevada?

 Founded in 1864, there is a lot of history in Nevada.
 But if you want to see the very oldest place in the state, you’ll need to head to Mormon State Park Historic Park in Genoa, the area where residents first came to settle in 1851.
 The park was established 1991 and features artifacts, reconstructed buildings such as the mid-19th century fort, a self-guided interpretive walking tour, and many scheduled events throughout the year.
 And the mountains and landscape are absolutely jaw dropping.